fabric8-launcher/launcher-booster-catalog/README.md

 # Booster Catalog
 Set of known example applications (Boosters) conforming to the minimal set of requirements necessary to be served by the Launchpad.

+This repository is organized by `mission/runtime/booster-catalog-entry.yaml`:

-For each example application, create a YAML file with information containing:
+For each booster (example application), create a YAML file in the `boosters` directory with information containing:

 Name   | Description
 ------ | -----------